vaish28/DrLuckyMansionEscape/README.md

 13. Keyboard Shortcuts:
     - The keyboard shortcuts "P," "L," and "A" can be used to perform pick-up, look around, and attack actions, respectively.

+Instructions for the flow:-

+1. The welcome dialog box will appear first
+2. Click on the close button to close it
+3. Next, please read the instructions to play the game.
+4. Begin by adding human players and then add computer player, you find the buttons at the bottom.
+5. Do not add computer player first, you will not be able to since the button is disabled.
+6. For viewing the space information click the button below and enter the room name you want to view information about.
+7. As the milestone did not mention how this was to be done, I have implemented this way.

 ### Example Runs